Accenture/accenture.github.io/_drafts/rig-2_0.md

 Of course RIG 2.0 continues to fully support the foundational behaviour, now further enhanced and more flexible than ever, by using so-called subscription constraints (where messages include the user ID and the subscription relates to that ID).
 For more details on the mechanics see the related [Github issue](https://github.com/Accenture/reactive-interaction-gateway/issues/90).

-Generalizing more cleanly to events also enables us to integrate with other event-based brokers.
+Organizing around events rather than messages also enables us to integrate with other event-based brokers.
 For example, in cooperation with Serverless Inc. we have successfully built a proof-of-concept setup for exchanging events both ways with the the Serverless Event Gateway.

 > Migration: Revisit the kind of messages and events that currently flow through RIG.
 Create (JWT based) automatic subscriptions where you want to keep the current behaviour, e.g., for messages that target a specific user.
 Change messages to events where services communicate _changes_ and let your frontend code set up the right subscriptions.